Doubting Thomas: Medieval drama

 The dramatic nature of the episode meant that it often featured in medieval drama telling the story of the life of Jesus.
 It takes the whole of "Play 41" of the York Mystery Cycle, probably dating from some time between 1463 and 1477, which takes 195 six-line stanzas to tell it.
 Other shorter cycles omit it, and the Chester Mystery Plays take 70 lines to cover it.
+Thomas also appears in the Cornish language Ordinalia.

 Related legends

 The biblical episode generated two late medieval legends or stories, which also appear in art.

 Girdle of Thomas

-In this story, at the Assumption of Mary, where the other apostles were present, Thomas once again missed the occasion (being on his way back from his mission to India), so the Virgin Mary, aware of Thomas' sceptical nature, appeared to him individually and dropped the girdle (cloth belt) she was wearing down onto him, to give him a physical proof of what he had seen.
+In this story, at the Assumption of Mary, where the other apostles were present, Thomas once again missed the occasion (being on his way back from his mission to India), so the Virgin Mary, aware of Thomas's sceptical nature, appeared to him individually and dropped the girdle (cloth belt) she was wearing down onto him, to give him a physical proof of what he had seen.
 In other versions he is present at the actual Assumption, and the Virgin dropped her girdle down to him as she was taken up to heaven.
 The supposed girdle itself (Sacra Cintola) is a relic of Prato Cathedral, and its veneration was regarded as especially helpful for pregnant women.
 After Florence took control of Prato in 1350–51, the girdle begins to feature in Florentine art and to be shown worn by figures of Madonna del Parto, iconic figures showing the Virgin Mary when pregnant.

 The first version of the story is called the Madonna of the Girdle in art.
 An altarpiece by Palma Vecchio, now in the Brera Gallery in Milan, shows an intermediate version, with Thomas hurrying towards the other apostles, and the Virgin taking off her girdle.
 In other works Thomas is catching the falling girdle, or has received the girdle and holds it.